medo64/UartFEC/README.md

 ### Wiring

-To connect to this board, one has to use 3-pin JST XH connector.
+To connect to this board, one has to use a 3-pin JST XH connector.
 The following table represents the pinout, pin 1 being on the left as looking into the expansion card.

-As power consumption is below 10 mA, wires can be almost any AWG.
+As power consumption is way below 10 mA, wires can be almost any AWG.
 I would recommend using 24 AWG wire 0.25 mm² as they allow for greater compatibility with other connectors.